• Skip to primary navigation

 • Pesto Veggie Bake

-A wooden spoon dipping into a pot filled with mushroom barely soup.
+A wooden spoon dipped into a pot filled with vegetable soup.

 Success Tips

-• Use small heads of baby bok choy instead of the large heads of mature bok choy, because baby bok choy has a sweeter and more delicate flavor.
+• Use small heads of bok choy instead of the larger heads of mature bok choy, because baby bok choy has a sweeter and more delicate flavor.
+Pick heads with lots of green leaves if possible.

-• Store the leftover barley separately from the soup so it won't absorb all of the broth and get mushy.
+• Cook the barley separately from the soup so it won't absorb all of the soup broth.
+Store it in the fridge separately also.

 Vegan Bok Choy Mushroom Barley Soup